rjmholt/PowerShell/docs/building/linux.md

 Build using our module
 ======================

-We maintain a [PowerShell module](../../build.psm1) with the function `Start-PSBuild` to build PowerShell.
+We maintain a PowerShell module, ['build.psm1'](../../build.psm1), with the function `Start-PSBuild` to build PowerShell.
 Since this is PowerShell code, it requires self-hosting.
 If you have followed the toolchain setup section above, you should have `powershell` installed.